 Sadly, much of the content being published is simply not worth linking to.
 75% of it is getting zero inbound links.
 So forget the ‘more is better’ approach…go with quality instead.
 Your content will generate links only if it is truly exceptional.

-2. Increase customer engagement
+2. Increases customer engagement

-For example, the supermarket chain Waitrose use their blog to share recipes from customers.
+For example, the supermarket chain Waitrose uses their blog to share recipes from customers.
 This not only ensures customers feel engaged, as they see their creativity championed on the Waitrose website, but it also gives the supermarket a convenient and less-sales-focused medium through which to promote their products.

-3. Boost your brand identity
+3. Boosts your brand identity

+Another reason why blogging is important for your business is branding.
 Branding no longer simply means your company logo and slogan.
 Branding now also includes how customers and potential clients emotionally and psychologically respond to your brand.

 By using the same language style, colour scheme and motifs in your blog, you are solidifying your company’s branding that you have established through your website and social media efforts.